MattiaPrimavera/SY5/README.md

 	./print_demon -t server_tube -c printers_list

-To send a simple printing request, execute the client with the "-P" option:
+To send a simple printing request, execute the client with the `-P` option:

 	./mpr -P printer_name file_to_print client_tube